rahil-sh/rahil-sh/README.md

 - 👋 Hi, I’m @rahil-sh(I have created this user just to fork/backup repos I like, I will still have the code in case owner of original repo deletes it :-p.
 My actual github user is @rahilsh)
 - 👀 I’m interested in Sofware Development
-- 🌱 I’m currently learning CDK
+- 🌱 I’m currently learning AI/ML
-- 💞️ I’m looking to collaborate on anything that will make me code
+- 💞️ I’m looking to collaborate on anything that will write extensible code
 - 📫 Reach me on https://github.com/rahilsh/

 <!---